prasadshirvandkar/Swifty-Draw/README.md

 Swifty Draw is a simple ML(Machine Learning) experiment/game running on Android and uses Tensorflow from all processing.
 This is completely based on Doodling where the drawn doodles are fed to Neural Network which then recognizes what is drawn.

-This example uses only 19 images data for Demonstrating.
+This example uses only 19 images(data) for demo purposes.
 A task will be provided to draw and it needs to be completed within given time.
 You will have one chance.

 <img src="https://raw.githubusercontent.com/MidsizeMango/Swifty-Draw/master/AFFIX_20180108_171858.png" />